Miele Triflex HX1 Review

 How noisy is the Miele Triflex HX1?

-One issue with the Miele Triflex is the high noise levels, particularly with the main nozzle attached.
+One issue with the Miele Triflex is its high noise levels, particularly when the main nozzle is attached.

 Area testedLowMidMax